 2. Begin Adding Up All of Your Income and Expense Items

 Whether you manually add up all of your items or let a software program do it for you, this is how you begin to expose any weak areas of your budget.
 For instance, you may add up your grocery expenses and realize that you spend $700/month at the grocery store.
 If you are looking for an extra $300 per month to save, pay off debt, or invest, this would be an area you could cut back to achieve your financial goals.
-If you are looking for ideas, see this post by Lydia at Parents.com called 4 Things I do to keep our Grocery Budget at $200/mo. for a Family of 4.
+So you will want to go line by line on your budget to make sure that your budget percentages for each category are in line as well.

 3. Enter Those Totals on a Piece of Paper